daniele-salerno/Handle-missing-values-in-Categorical-Features/README.md

 [![python](https://img.shields.io/badge/python-3.7-orange.svg)]()

 The purpose of this project is to show different ways to deal with missing values on categorical features.
-I have use the [Classified Ads for Cars](https://www.kaggle.com/mirosval/personal-cars-classifieds) dataset from Kaggle to predict the price of ADs through a simple model of Linear Regression.
+I have used the [Classified Ads for Cars](https://www.kaggle.com/mirosval/personal-cars-classifieds) dataset from Kaggle to predict the price of ADs through a simple model of Linear Regression.

 In order to show the various strategies and relevants pros / cons, we will focus on a particular categorical feature of this dataset, the **maker**, the name of the brand of cars (Toyota, Kia, Ford, Bmw, ...).